 Like so many of our favorite holidays, this one’s origins are obscure, but the intent is clear.
-April 7th is No Housework Day, and that’s the only excuse you need.
+April 7th is No Housework Day, and that is the only excuse you need.
 Toss that dust rag.
 Stash that broom.
 Don’t even think about bringing out the vacuum or washing a load of clothes.

-So, what should you do?
 You could stretch out with that book you’ve been saving for a lazy day.
 You could hit the couch, tell the dust bunnies to keep it quiet, and binge-watch a favorite show.
-Why not invite some friends over to spend the day playing old-fashioned board games?
+Or why not invite friends over and spend the day playing old-fashioned board games?

 Whatever you do, please indulge in something you really love.
 If you have second thoughts about taking off today, look in the mirror.
 Ask yourself this question: Do you keep your house, or does it keep you?
-Now, go on and enjoy yourself.
+Now go on and enjoy yourself.
 No Housework Day only comes around once a year.
 You can get those dust bunnies tomorrow.